RozalinaZaharieva/Programming-Basics-Book-Java-EN/chapter-03-simple-conditions.md

 # Chapter 3.1 Simple Conditions

-In this chapter, we will discuss the **conditional statements in the Java language**, through which our program may have different effects, depending on a condition.
-We will explain the syntax of conditional operators for checks (**`if`** and **`if-else`**) with appropriate examples and we will see in what range a variable lives (its **scope**).
+In this chapter, we will discuss the **conditional statements in the Java language**, through which our program may have different effects, depending on the condition.
+We will explain the syntax of conditional operators for checks (**`if`** and **`if-else`**) with appropriate examples and will see in what range a variable lives (its **scope**).
 Finally, we will go through **debugging** techniques to track the path that runs through our program during implementation.

 ## Video